Making Services more Accessible for Vulnerable Residents

 Design: Once business problems have been identified, work to design solutions that will help overcome these.
 Understand the complexity of potential solutions – can these be delivered within 12 weeks?

 Deliver: Test solutions with major stakeholders through pilot schemes, focus groups or workshops.
-Begin rollout testing basis to increase uptake of new way of working
+Begin rollout testing basis to increase uptake of new ways of working

-Determine: Review the impact of each solutions.
+Determine: Review the impact of each solution.
 Rollout solutions to all users of the service during this period.